hfg-gmuend/zoomaker/README.md

 ## 🤗 Hugging Face Access Token

 You might be asked for a [Hugging Face Access Token](https://huggingface.co/docs/hub/security-tokens) during `zoomaker install`.
 Some resources on Hugging Face require accepting the terms of use of the model.
-You can set your access token by running this command in a terminal:
+You can set your access token by running this command in a terminal.
+The command `huggingface-cli` is automatically shipped alongside zoomaker.

 ```
 huggingface-cli login